 This free money comes in two flavors: a traditional IRA and a Roth IRA.
 One’s sherbet and the other’s ice cream.

 With a traditional IRA, you stash away a portion of your paycheck each month, which reduces your taxable income.
 That’s the tax-deferred benefit.
 It ends when the time comes to withdraw your savings.
 The money you take out in retirement will be taxed as ordinary income.

 A Roth IRA works differently.
 Its secret sauce is tax-free growth.
 The money you stash in a Roth has been taxed already.
 That means the earnings you accumulate over the years can never be taxed again.

 This isn’t a too-good-to-be-true story.
 It’s free money — a generous incentive from Uncle Sam.
 However, there are some caveats:

 First, you must wait until age 59 ½ to access the money without incurring a 10-percent early withdrawal penalty.
 (Though with a Roth IRA, there are exceptions to this rule, which I’ll tackle later.)

 How much income you make affects the amount you can contribute.
-The Internal Revenue Service allows you to contribute $5,500 — or $6,500 after age 50 — if your modified adjusted gross income is under $117,000 (single) or $184,000 (married).
+As of 2020, the Internal Revenue Service allows you to contribute up to $6,000 — or $7,000 after age 50 — if your modified adjusted gross income is less than $122,000 (single) or $193,000 (married).
 Individuals and couples earning higher incomes can only make partial contributions.